 Our common stock is traded on the American Stock Exchange under the ticker symbol "SNT."
-On May 30, 2002, the last reported sale price of our common stock was \$2.20 per share.
-You are urged to obtain current market quotations for the common stock.
+On March 26, 2003, the last reported sale price of our common stock was \$[] per share.
+You are urged to obtain current market quotations for our common stock.